 SIC Winners Show Why Entrepreneurship Thrives

-From Inside USD -- When Stephen Conroy welcomed the audience to the May 2 Social Innovation Challenge (SIC) awards ceremony, the Center for Peace and Commerce director and USD economics professor used the moment to point out why social entrepreneurship matters and why it thrives:
+From Inside USD -- When Stephen Conroy welcomed the audience for the May 2 Social Innovation Challenge (SIC)awards ceremony, the Center for Peace and Commerce director and USD economics professor used the opportunity to point out why social entrepreneurship matters and why it thrives:

 His words set a tone for the fourth annual celebration of social projects with difference-making intentions worldwide.
 There were 16 SIC finalists vying for a record $73,500 in seed money and, for the first time, funds were allocated for both USD student ideas ($50,000) and a $22,500 External San Diego track for San Diego State, UC San Diego, Point Loma Nazarene and San Diego City College students.

 “This is a wonderful surprise … it’s incredible,” said USD engineering students Miluska Garcia and Clay Mosolino after learning their group project, Rice Pollution Solution, was awarded an SIC record $20,000 award.
 Garcia and Mosolino, along with Chase McQuarrie and Abdalla Almulla, examined and developed a solution for China’s rice contamination problem while in a Sustainability in Engineering electives class taught by Industrial and Systems Assistant Professor Truc Ngo.